whosFritz/spotify-api-whosfritz/README.md

 # 🎵 Spotify API - whosFritz

-This project utilizes the Spotify API to display the user's favorite song based on the last 4 weeks.
+This project utilizes the Spotify API to display the my favorite song on my [website](https://whosfritz.de) based on the last 4 weeks.
 The backend is built with Flask, and the data is stored in MongoDB.

 ## Table of Contents